Mount Richon, Western Australia: Local nomenclature

 The following are taken from the "Armadale road and locality names".

 Aitken - A street name derived from the surname of a woman who was an early resident of Wongong.

 Amethyst - A street name in the northern part of the suburb, being one of eight street names referencing precious or semi-precious stones.
 These names have no historical or geological significance to the location.

 Beazley - A street name, based on the surname held by several prominent Western Australians including PWD architect Hillson Beazley and politician Kim Beazley.

 Bedfordale - The name of the district immediately east of the Mount Richon suburb.

 Billings - A street name derived from the surname of a family who were early residents of Armadale.

 Burndale - A street name, the origin of which is obscure.

 Breakneck Gully - The name of a steep ravine which is crossed by the South Western Highway, referencing an incident in which a horse rider was killed in the 19th century.
 The same gully is also named Dead Man's Gully.

 Carrick - A street name, based on the surname of a young woman who came to the district as a teacher circa 1900, married and remained in the district.

 Cellar - A street name within the area formerly occupied by the Richon Vineyards, located near (south-east of) the site of the vineyard's cellar building.

 Chateau - A street name within the area formerly occupied by the Richon Vineyards.
-Chateau is a French term meaning a manor house and in the current context is an allusion to the wine-producing estates of the Bordeau region which tend to use this term in their name.
+Chateau is a French term meaning a manor house and in the current context is an allusion to the wine-producing estates of the Bordeaux region which tend to use this term in their name.

 Claret - A street name within the area formerly occupied by the Richon Vineyards, based on the name given to a red wine in the style of the Bordeaux.

 Cooliabberra - A street name, based on the Aboriginal name given to the farming property in the valley immediately south-east of the suburb.
 A number of variants of this name exist, including 'Cooliabbera' and 'Cooliabra'.